We will run trains every Sunday and Bank Hol Monday until September 24th

 Special Days coming up…

-These are in addition to our fundraising for four local schools and also the EAAA
+This is in addition to our fundraising for four local schools, and the EAAA

-We will be running public trains every Sunday and Bank Holiday Monday, from 1130-1630 from Easter Sunday until the last Sunday in September.
+We will be running pop-up trains on most Sundays from around 1100 to approx 1530 or maybe a little later, until Easter 2025.
 Please scroll down for further info.
 Regular postings will also be made on the Eaton Park Miniature Railway facebook page.

 There may be pop-ups at other times so look out for these